Huntysaurus/plant-pals-frontend/README.md

 ## The idea behind Plant Pals

-Plant pals is a basic CRUD application which uses a Ruby backend alongside the Sinatra and Active Record ruby gems.
+Plant Pals is a basic CRUD application which uses a Ruby backend alongside the Sinatra and Active Record ruby gems.
 Data is stored on the backend using SQL tables.
 The link to the backend can be found here, https://github.com/Huntysaurus/phase-3-sinatra-react-project.

 Plant Pals allows users to share photos and information on their plants with other users for knowledge and entertainment purpses.